-Why IoT Security is critical?
+Why IoT Security is important?

-What are the primary challenges?
+What are the main challenges?

 IoT security breaches and IoT hacks

 Security experts have long warned of the potential risk of large numbers of unsecured devices connected to the internet since the IoT concept first originated in the late 1990s.
 It is important to note that many of the IoT hacks don’t target the devices themselves, but rather use IoT devices as an entry point into the larger network.

 In 2010, for example, researchers revealed that the Stuxnet virus was used to physically damage Iranian centrifuges, with attacks starting in 2006 but the primary attack occurring in 2009.
 Often considered one of the earliest examples of an IoT attack, Stuxnet targets supervisory control and data acquisition (SCADA) systems in industrial control systems (ICS), using malware to infect instructions sent by programmable logic controllers (PLCs).

 Attacks on industrial networks have only continued, with malware such as CrashOverride/Industroyer, Triton and VPNFilter targeting vulnerable OT and industrial IoT system.

 In December 2013, a researcher at enterprise security firm Proofpoint Inc. discovered the first IoT botnet.
 According to the researcher, more than 25% of the botnet was made up of devices other than computers, including smart TVs, baby monitors, and household appliances.

 In 2015, security researchers Charlie Miller and Chris Valasek executed a wireless hack on a Jeep, changing the radio station on the car’s media center, turning its windshield wipers and air conditioner on, and stopping the accelerator from working.
 They said they could also kill the engine, engage the brakes and disable the brakes altogether.
 Miller and Valasek were able to infiltrate the car’s network through Chrysler’s in-vehicle connectivity system, Uconnect.